samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 As adventurers explore, their equipment can help them in many ways.
 For example, they can reach out-of-the-way places with a Ladder, perceive things they wouldn’t otherwise notice with a Torch or another light source, bypass locked doors and containers with [Thieves’ Tools](/equipment/495-thieves-tools), and create obstacles for pursuers with [Caltrops](/equipment/497-caltrops).

 See [chapter 6](/sources/dnd/phb-2024/equipment) for rules on many items that are useful on adventures.
-The items in that chapter’s “[Tools](/sources/dnd/phb-2024/equipment#Tools)” and “[Adventuring Gear](/sources/dnd/phb-2024/equipment#AdventuringGear)” sections are especially useful.
+The items in that chapter’s "[Tools](/sources/dnd/phb-2024/equipment#Tools)" and "[Adventuring Gear](/sources/dnd/phb-2024/equipment#AdventuringGear)" sections are especially useful.
 The weapons in that chapter can also be used for more than battle; you could use a [Quarterstaff](/equipment/12-quarterstaff), for example, to push a sinister-looking button that you’re reluctant to touch.

 ### Vision and Light